SOSCET/SOSCET-2015/README.md

-# HualienConFirst
+# First of Students' Open Source Community of Eastern Taiwan Conference
-First of Students' Information Technology Conference
+First of Students' Open Source Community of Eastern Taiwan Conference